Transverse Surgery on Knots in Contact 3-Manifolds: Overtwisted Surgeries

 \section{Overtwisted Surgeries}

 In this section, we prove Theorem~\ref{overtwistedsurgery} and its generalisations.
-We have the following classification, due to Golla, of when positive integer contact surgery (with negative bypass layers) on a transverse knot $T$ in $(S^3,\xi_{\rm{std}})$ has non-vanishing contact Heegaard Floer invariant (note that Golla's original paper was in the context of contact surgeries on Legendrian knots).
+We have the following classification, due to Mark and Tosun, of when inadmissible transverse surgery on a transverse knot $T$ in $(S^3,\xi_{\rm{std}})$ has non-vanishing contact Heegaard Floer invariant.